Man pleads guilty in rape, murder of Pennsylvania teen

 Jacob Sullivan, 46, pleaded guilty to all charges in the 2016 death of Grace Packer.
 A jury outside Philadelphia will determine a sentence of either life in prison or death.

 Grace's adoptive mother, Sara Packer, 44, is expected to testify against Sullivan during the penalty phase of his trial.
-Packer is expected to plead guilty and be sentenced to life, according to her attorney, Keith Williams.
+Packer has agreed to plead guilty in exchange for a life sentence, according to her attorney, Keith Williams.

 Sullivan was Sara's boyfriend.